matthew-brett/mcpmark/README.md

 They assume some Canvas](https://www.instructure.com/canvas) conventions of naming files, and grade output CSV format.

-The tools consist primarily command line utilities, with some supporting code in a utility library.
+The tools are mainly command line utilities, with some supporting code in a utility library.

 ## Quickstart